Varmtech/platformdocs/docs/apiusroles.md

 ## Delete Role ##

-Permently delete a specific role.
-PLace the role ID in the request URL.
+Permanently delete a specific role.
+Place the role ID in the request URL.

 ### HTTP Request ###